 Minor leakage through the spillway gates can occur in Bay 1 and Bay 10 if the lake level is above the spillway crest elevation.
 The structural reinforcement project completed in 2006 eliminated the dam leakage from cracks in the upper arches of Bays 5, 6 and 8.
-In 2016, the lake level was below the spillway crest (Elevation 6,731.00 feet which is 12.20 feet below a full lake) for the entire year so no spillway gate leakage occurred in Bays 1 and 10.
+In 2017, the lake level was below the spillway crest (Elevation 6,731.00 feet which is 12.20 feet below a full lake) for most of the year.
 When the lake level is above the spillway crest elevation, Big Bear MWD estimates the leakage from Bays 1 and 10 by visual observations.
-The estimated monthly leakages are shown in Table III-4.
-The estimated leakage through the spillway gates in Bays 1 and 10 for 2016 was zero acre-feet.
+The lake level was slightly above the spillway elevation between March 21 and June 12 and Big Bear MWD did not observe ay leakage during this period.
+The 2017 estimated monthly leakages are shown in Table III-4.
+The estimated leakage through the spillway gates in Bays 1 and 10 for 2017 was zero acre-feet.